abpframework/abp/docs/en/Migration-Guides/OpenIddict-Step-by-Step.md

-# Migration from IdentityServer to OpenIddict Guide
+# Migrating from IdentityServer to OpenIddict Step by Step Guide

 This guide provides layer-by-layer guidance for migrating your existing application to OpenIddict.
 Since OpenIddict is only available with ABP v6.0, you need to update your existing application and apply required migrations in order to apply OpenIddict changes.

 Use the `abp update` command to update your existing application.
 See [Upgrading docs](../Upgrading.md) for more info.
-Apply required migrations by following the [Migration Guides](./Index.md) based on your application version.
+Apply required migrations by following the [Migration Guides](Index.md) based on your application version.

 ## Domain.Shared Layer